j178/leetgo/README.md

-leetgo test last             # the last generated question leetgo test weekly100/1      # the first question of weekly contest 100 leetgo submit b100/2         # the second question of bi-weekly contest 100 leetgo submit w99            # all questions of biweekly contest 99
+leetgo test last             # the last generated question leetgo test weekly100/1      # the first question of weekly contest 100 leetgo submit b100/2         # the second question of bi-weekly contest 100 leetgo submit w99/           # all questions of biweekly contest 99 (must keep the trailing slash) leetgo test last/1           # the first question of the last generated contest leetgo test last/            # all questions of the last generated contest (must keep the trailing slash)
 ```

 ## Configuration